DfKimera/vonq-assignment-symfony/DOMAIN_MODEL.md

 	- has identity
 	- has name, e-mail, password
 	- can be authenticated
-	- has many `UserConnections`
+	- has many connected `Users`
 	- can be listed & filtered
-- `UserConnection` **persistent value object**
-	- connects two `Users` together in a pair
-	- each pair should be unique
-	- should track when the relationship was added
-	- can be listed & filtered
 - `ConnectionInvite` **entity**
 	- represents a request to connect, from one `User` to the other
-	- once accepted, becomes a `UserConnection`
+	- once accepted, becomes a connected `User`

 ## Domain language definitions